The Garden Grazer

 • About

-• ×
+×

 Home » Recipes » Sides

-Ingredients for Lemon Garlic Orzo
+Ingredients for Lemon Asparagus Orzo

-For this simple recipe you will toss together in a medium bowl:
+For this recipe, you'll toss together in a medium bowl:

 • Garlic cloves

-• Salt and black pepper to taste
+• White miso: You can also add salt and black pepper to taste.

 Customizing